meat-app-hack/research-and-training-net/README.md

  fill_mode='nearest')
  ```

- - In the lack of data conditions, we decided to do a train/test split in 30/1 ratio.
+ - In the lack of data conditions, we decided to do a train/test split in 30/1 ratio

+The more data, the more perfect a neural network can be trained.

 #### Neural Net Architecture